Data-Info-API/Architecture/Operator-side.md

 ## APIs
 This project's goal is to develop an API for use on web applications and operating systems.
 For this to work a number of APIs will need to be developed which will integrate with mobile network operator systems.
 Below is a description of each.

-Three APIs will be needed:
+__Three APIs will be needed:__
-* Web apis - PLEASE ADD
+* __Web APIs:__  PLEASE ADD
-* Device api - PLEASE ADD
+* __Device API:__ PLEASE ADD
-* Carrier api - PLEASE ADD
+* __Carrier API:__ - PLEASE ADD

 Note: Browser could happen, but device api is easier

 ## Issues
-Brain dump of issues, need to clean this up:

-### Delays
-5 mins delay common

-### Data Plan Cases
-* Roaming
+As stated above every operator is different, so a number of hurdles may need to be jumped to achieve this goal.
+Saying this, the Data Info API will standardise the APIs syntax and expected functionality, but not it's implementation.
+Therefore, each operator could implement their end in a different way.
+Invisioned issues are listed below to help create an API which can achieve this goal.

+__Billing System Issues:__
+* __Operator Billing Systems__: are often highly bespoke and do not necessarily have the capabilities to work out a live snapshot of the data plan usage.
+* __Complexity:__ Billing systems are often quite segregated in the IT infrastructure of the operator therefore finding a way to them could be complex and adding the server side capability could take some time
+* __Security:__ Operators must make sure that any route to the billing system is safe from attacks (e.g. DDoS)
+* __Account Types and Separate Billing Systems:__ There can be separate billing systems for pre-pay and post-pay customers.
+There are EU controls on roaming data price/ volume caps which can also come into play.
+* __Bill shock:__ Need to make sure the user’s bill then matches the costs which are showing on their device as an outcome of the Data Info API.

+__Legal Issues:__
+* __Legal__: Some countries might think the information about plans/ balances is protected by data protection (i.e. knowing you only have a pre-pay account might make you a higher credit risk).

+__Device Based Issues:__
+* Which device:__ In certain use cases e.g. Personal hotspot, MiFi devices where the application could be running on a device with its own SIM but using a (private or shared) mobile data connection with a different SIM.
+So if you run the query should you get results for which device?

+__Time Base Issues:__
+* __Delays:__ There is often a five minute delay for Data Plan information.
- * could be more instantaneous if you’re roaming
- * roaming use case - depends on the foreign carrier, some up to date, some just get a CSV 3 days later
+  * __Roaming:__ Could be more instantaneous if the user is roaming, depends on the foreign carrier.
+Some will be up to date, some just send a CSV three days later!
- * international roaming versus US roaming
+  * __Type of Roaming__: international roaming versus US roaming

+## Data Plan Types
+There are many types of Data Plans which need to be considered.
+Below is a non-exhaustive list (trying to become exhaustive!):
+* Pre-pay
-* Pre pay
+* Post-pay
 * Shared Data Plans
 * Unlimited data
 * Zero-Rating

-### Bill shock(!)
-Need to make sure the user’s bill then matches the costs which are showing on their device as an outcome of the Data Info API.
+For each plan above the designers should also consider __internation roaming__ and __within country roaming__ which can occur for each plan listed above.

 ### Authenticate the customer against the device
 How do we do this?
 oath could work
 sms could also work
 silent sms on ffos

-### Legal
-FCC rules - need to check this

 ### Typical Questions Operators will Receive
 * How does Authentication work?